November 22, 2020

 Join us in Knapsack meetings (all on Zoom for now):

-See all upcoming meetings on our Meetup page, and please RSVP there if you can attend.
+See all upcoming meetings on our Meetup page, and please RSVP here if you can attend.
 More options are regularly added.

 In 1968, as a result of the Civil Rights Movement and in response to the Kerner Commission which named racism as "a white problem”, CCI was birthed.
 CCI promotes racial justice and equity by challenging systemic racism and acting as a catalyst for anti-racist learning and action.
 CCI accomplishes its mission through education, advocacy and working in solidarity with others to organize for change.